splunk/splunk-connect-for-syslog/docs/configuration.md

 Failure to do so will cause destinations to be created without proper HEC parameters.

 * NOTE:  Additional Splunk HEC destinations will _not_ be tested at startup.
-It is the responsiblity of the admin to ensure that additional destinations are provioned with the correct URL(s) and tokens to ensure proper connectivity.
+It is the responsiblity of the admin to ensure that additional destinations are provisioned with the correct URL(s) and tokens to ensure proper connectivity.

 * NOTE: The disk and CPU requirements will increase proportionally depending on the number of additional HEC destinations in use (e.g. each HEC destination will have its own disk buffer).